MicrosoftDocs/msteams-docs/msteams-platform/webhooks-and-connectors/how-to/add-incoming-webhook.md

     ![Configured webhook](~/assets/images/configured.png)

-1. Select **Manage** next to the connector that you want to delete.
+1. Select **Manage** next to the connector that you want to remove.

     ![Manage webhook](~/assets/images/manage.png)